Sunday, July 26, 2020

 4. Alas, compassion!

-You were willfully foolish.
+You are willfully foolish.

 In your greed and stupidity,

-You ignored the degradation of our planet
+You ignore the degradation of our planet

 And the answers of science

-And look where it has led us!
+And look where it leads us!

 Species and forests disappear.

-Old people and the poor are sacrificed.
+Old people and the poor

 Are used and discarded